 Rule 4: Mind your Ps and Qs.
 Just because it’s IM doesn’t give you free license to drop the use of grammar, punctuation and correct spelling.
 After all, if you send a message full of errors, the recipient may question your professionalism or your written command of the language.
 Also, when you leave out punctuation and don’t follow proper sentence structures, you run the risk of confusing the person you’re writing to.

 Rule 5: Keep it brief.
 IM is ideal for short back-and-forth exchange or when you need a quick answer.
 Save longer “conversations” for the telephone, in-person meetings or e-mail.
 Also, once you have finished discussing the topic at hand, politely end the conversation.
 This way, both you and your contact can get back to work without being distracted by chit-chat or leaving the other person waiting for a response.
 “Thanks” is a good way to do this.

-Rule 6: Observe IM conventions.
+Rule 6: Observe IM conventions and etiquette.
 Instant messages can be extremely distracting – popping up on a recipient’s screen often accompanied by a beep.
 To keep distractions on both sides to a minimum, turn the IM sound off, mute your computer or wear headphones.
 Also, set your status to reflect that you are on a call, away or busy so others know not to bother you.
 By the same token, don’t pester someone whose status indicates that they are busy or who doesn’t reply to you right away.